Fabulang/stories/en/a2-i-love-axolotls.md

 "You don't like it!" said their daughter.
 She ran into the other room.

-Christopher ran after her.
+Christopher followed her.
 She looked at him.
 She was five years old, her eyes were very big, and her face was full of emotion.

 "I love it," he said.
 "Thank you."